-5 simple steps to protect yourself from the massive Equifax data breach
+5 Simple Steps To Protect Yourself From The Massive Equifax Data Breach

-Today, Equifax announced one of the largest data breaches in history affecting almost half of the US population, as many as 143 million Americans.
+Thursday, Equifax announced one of the largest data breaches in history affecting almost half of the U.S. population, as many as 143 million Americans.
 Based on the company’s investigation, the unauthorized access occurred from mid-May through July 2017.

 The information accessed primarily includes names, Social Security numbers, birth dates, addresses and, in some instances, driver’s license numbers.
 In addition, credit card numbers for approximately 209,000 U.S. consumers, and certain dispute documents with personal identifying information for approximately 182,000 U.S. consumers, were accessed.

 Equifax has established a dedicated website, www.equifaxsecurity2017.com, to help consumers determine if their information has been potentially impacted and to sign up for credit file monitoring and identity theft protection.
-The company is already being criticized for this website because it doesn't really tell you if you have been impacted but simply tells you to register for the free monitoring service.
-(3 executive including the CFO are also under fire for selling over $1.8 million in company stock after the breach was discovered).
+The company is already being criticized for this website because it doesn’t really tell you if you have been impacted but simply tells you to register for the free monitoring service.
+(Three executives including the CFO are also under fire for selling over $1.8 million in company stock after the breach was discovered).

 Unlike other data breaches like Target and Home Depot, not all of the people affected by the Equifax breach may be aware that they’re customers of the company.
 Equifax gets its data from credit card companies, banks, retailers, and lenders who report on the credit activity of individuals to credit reporting agencies, as well as by purchasing public records.

 Because some of your data was likely impacted, you should be extremely vigilant in monitoring all your financial data going forward.
-Here are 5 simple steps to protect yourself from the Equifax data breach.
+Here are five simple steps to protect yourself from the Equifax data breach.

 1) Get free credit monitoring and identity theft protection

 Equifax is offering free monitoring for a year from their own subsidiary TrustedID Premier, which includes 3-Bureau credit monitoring of Equifax, Experian and TransUnion credit reports; copies of Equifax credit reports; the ability to lock and unlock Equifax credit reports; identity theft insurance; and Internet scanning for Social Security numbers.
-This is a no brainer, you should go to www.equifaxsecurity2017.com to sign up for free.
+You can go to www.equifaxsecurity2017.com to sign up for free.
+(Note that the terms of use for the credit-monitoring service appears to require consumers sign away their right to sue Equifax.
+By waiving away their legal rights, consumers instead agree to mandatory arbitration, a tactic that has come under fire by consumer rights advocates as "rip-off clauses" because they bar consumers from banning together to sue in a class action.— update Equifax has responded by saying: In response to consumer inquiries, we have made it clear that the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident.)

-If you want more coverage, you can choose a more premium service like PrivacyGuard or LifeLock which monitor all credit reports, black market websites, bank account takeovers and more.
-PrivacyGuard is advocated by Frank Abagnale whose story was featured in the movie Catch Me If You Can.
+If you want more coverage or don’t want to waive your rights to sue in a class action, you can choose a more premium service like PrivacyGuard or LifeLock which monitor all credit reports, black market websites, bank account takeovers and more.

-2) Put a free fraud alert on your credit report
+2) Put a free fraud alert or a security freeze on your credit report

 This is an easy and free service provided by all the major credit agencies.
 I do this myself after data breaches for peace of mind.
 Simply go online and fill out the form.
 This service lasts for 90 days but can be renewed free of charge.
 Just set up a reminder for yourself so you are fully covered.
 This will prevent others from opening credit cards in your name.
-Keep in mind that if you need a new credit card or loan, the application will get flagged because of this and you will need to talk to service representative to confirm your identity.
+Keep in mind that if you need a new credit card or loan, the application will get flagged because of this and you will need to talk to a service representative to confirm your identity.

+For a longer term solution, you can put a security freeze on your credit report.
+You have to do this with each credit agency.
+You can call or do it online:

 3) Check and monitor your statements